Chapter 31. Configuring the order of DNS servers

 Most applications use the

 glibc library to resolve DNS requests.
 By default,

 glibc sends all DNS requests to the first DNS server specified in the

 /etc/resolv.conf file.
-If this server does not reply, Red Hat Enterprise Linux uses the next server in this file.
+If this server does not reply, RHEL uses the next server in this file.
 NetworkManager enables you to influence the order of DNS servers in

 NetworkManager orders DNS servers in the

 - If only one connection profile exists, NetworkManager uses the order of IPv4 and IPv6 DNS server specified in that connection.

 If multiple connection profiles are activated, NetworkManager orders DNS servers based on a DNS priority value.
 If you set DNS priorities, the behavior of NetworkManager depends on the value set in the